 All I had to do was ask.

 After the operation, I applied my training with energy to the pain and the healing.
 Several times a day I shift my consciousness, focus my attention on the incision at a microscopic level, and encourage the cells to reach out lovingly to each other and to grow in a good way.
-I pause to take 20 or so deep breaths at least once an hour to oxygenate my system.
+I pause to take 20 or so deep breaths once an hour or so to oxygenate my system.
 And I continue to tap for physical healing, rebalancing my energy and ensuring a good flow of Chi.

 March 24, 2021; originally published October 19, 2017